wp-plugins/e-commerce-multi-currency-support/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 0.6.2 =
+- fixed defaulting to incorrect country in drop-down list.
 = 0.6.1 =
 - fixed issue with source price bigger than 1000
 = 0.6 =